Gane02x/MyReads/README.md

 # MyReads: A book tracking App
-- Make sure to run npm install in the starter repo to install all node modules
+- Make sure to run `npm install` in the starter repo to install all node modules
-- start the dev server with {npm start} in the starter terminal
+- start the dev server with `npm start` in the starter terminal

 ## About the project